jgrajale/CIT360/Portfolio/Threads/Notes.md

 * If you make a new Thread with runnable as it's parameter, it will call the run method in a new Thread.

 **Creating a Runnable process block**

+* A Runnable process block is a simple class that implements a run() method.
+Within the run() method is the actual task that needs to be executed by a running thread.
+By implementing a class with the Runnable interface, we ensure that the class holds a run() method.